 In total, Nelnet received 120 complaints per million customers over the past year.
 Not terrible for a company that services over 19% of all student loans.

-Next on the list is another nonprofit servicer — the Utah System of Higher Education, also known as Cornerstone.
+Next on the list is another nonprofit federal student loan servicer — the Utah System of Higher Education, also known as Cornerstone.

-Despite “Utah” being in its name, you could be assigned Cornerstone as your service regardless of which state you live in.
+Despite having “Utah” in its name, you could be assigned Cornerstone as your service regardless of which state you live in.
 Cornerstone ended up with 25 complaints over the past year.

 That sounds pretty good.
-But going with the 600,000 customer estimate again, that comes out to 42 complaints per million customers, which is twice as many complaints as the next two servicers on our list.
+But going with the 600,000 customer estimate again, that comes out to 42 complaints per million customers.
+That’s twice as many complaints as the next two servicers on our list.

-The Higher Education Services Corporation (HESC) ended up finishing in a dead heat with Granite State in customer complaints.
+The Higher Education Services Corporation (HESC) — also known as EdFinancial Services — ended up finishing in a dead heat with Granite State in customer complaints.
 Both had 13 complaints filed with the CFPB over the past year.
 That’s only about 22 complaints per million customers.

 Both responses were negative.